chienleow/gamified-wellness-tracker/Notes.md

 What to expect in Reviews:
 Similar to Sinatra, walkthrough authentication, how you meet those requirements, live coding is a step up, query methods, using where joins, order, generate SQL, active record model class method, look more into query methods

+Build a search bar:
+1. building a form for users to type in their search and hit submit
+2. after submitting
+3. scope method will find the user name
+4. redirect to a brand new page highlighting the user name and their team